lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 - Let's just show what I'm saying on the page.
 - Kind of neat.
 This is all a web app listening to my microphone.
 - Very little JavaScript, enough to open the mic and ship samples.
-- The rest is Elixir code through Phoenix LiveView.
+- The rest is Elixir code driving the UI.
 - The media processing is all written in Elixir.
 I never need to think about ffmpeg.
-This is the Membrane Framework.
 - And I can get pretty detailed information about the media stream.
 I can ask it to please enable the waveform.
+Or even the fancy waveform.
 - The machine learning inference is all done from Elixir.
-Not a trace of Python.
-This is the Bumblebee project.
+Not a trace of Python in this project.
 - Every part of this holds to the same Actor model abstractions.
 The web UI, the steps in the media processing pipeline, the machine learning model.
 There are no surprises.

 Alright.
 Lets unpack some of those claims I made.